MoniMurray/shopping-list/README.md

 ### Future Implementations

 Future features of the application would be to add additional personal organiser functions to enable the User to plan calendar events, holidays and finances, and with links to these features added to Navigation enabling them to launch as seperate features for the Registered User.

+Another future feature would be to give the User more function control of the Note feature to enable them to edit or delete a note.

 ### Accessibility